ZS-247/python-winapi-gui-test/README.md

 # python-winapi-gui-test
-Simple gui created without dependencies with the windows api
+Simple gui created without dependencies using the windows api

+## Features
+    Nothing fancy just a single class `PythonWindow` that pretty much lets you create a window